okta/okta.github.io/_source/_reference/inline_hooks/index.md

 ## Inline Hook Setup

-After creating your external service, you need to tell Okta it exists and to enable it for a particular process flow.
+After creating your external service, you need to tell Okta it exists, and enable it for a particular process flow.
 The steps are:

 1. Create an external service.